 Life insurance is designed to provide a financial safety net for family members, or even business partners, should you pass away while the policy is in force.
-However, the insurer may not provide a death benefit in certain scenarios.
+While it typically covers such costs like funeral expenses and debt, the insurer may not provide a death benefit in certain scenarios.
 These include cases when the death is caused by:

 - Dangerous or risky activities

 - Illegal activity

 - Drug or alcohol abuse

 In the case of high-risk hobbies or jobs, the insurer may decide to cover claims in exchange for a higher premium.
 It is important to disclose activities when filling out application.

 How Much Life Insurance Do You Need?